kaivanwong/kaivanwong.me/README.md

 ## CC BY-NC-SA 4.0

-words and images are licensed under <a href='https://creativecommons.org/licenses/by-nc-sa/4.0/'>CC BY-NC-SA 4.0</a>.
+Words and images are licensed under <a href='https://creativecommons.org/licenses/by-nc-sa/4.0/'>CC BY-NC-SA 4.0</a>.

 ## License